vishalned/MMEarth-data/README.md

 5. [Slurm Execution](https://github.com/vishalned/MMEarth-data?tab=readme-ov-file#slurm-execution)

 ## Data Download
 The MMEarth data can be downloaded using the following links.
 To enable more easier development with Multi-Modal data, we also provide 2 more "taster" datasets along with the original MMEarth data.
+The license for the data is [CC BY 4.0](https://github.com/vishalned/MMEarth-data/blob/main/LICENSE-data).

 | **Dataset** | **Image Size** | **Number of Tiles** | **Dataset size** | **Data Link** | **Bash Script** |
 | :---: | :---: | :---: | :---: | :---: | :---: |